A member organization founded in 1991 to advocate and promote the practice

 Save The Date - IAATO 2018

 IAATO's annual meeting in 2018 will be held from 1-3 May in Newport, Rhode Island, USA.
 The meeting is open to IAATO members and invited guests.
 Members please click HERE to access the meeting page and to register.
+Invited guests please click HERE to acess the meeting page and to registger.

 Before you leave home, the company you are travelling with will send you important information about your obligations for visiting Antarctica safely and responsibly.
 You can also view IAATO's briefing films, with subtitles in several different languages, and our FAQ page.
 Visiting the white continent is an extraordinary and special experience; we all have a role to play in protecting it for future generations.
 Have an incredible journey!